2020 State of Aging in Tennessee

 We all want our state to be a welcoming one for people of all ages and abilities.
 As our population transitions to one with a higher percentage of older adults, we’re entering new territory.
 We’ll face challenges we’ve never known.
 The people who call Tennessee home are expecting us to not only anticipate the changes and challenges, but to plan on their behalf and work to minimize the disruption to their lives.
 This snapshot is a resource not only for our own staff, but for service providers, advocates, and decision-makers across the state.

-The guide has been updated and revised for 2019.
+The guide has been updated and revised for 2020.
 Download our most current numbers for all counties in PDF format.
-You can also download or print your own PDF copy of the complete 2017 or 2018 reports.
+You can also download or print your own PDF copy of the complete 2019 report.

 If your interest is more targeted, use the map below to choose a specific county, or counties, and follow the linked result to the PDF data page matching your choice.